ahammer/dart_board/GETTING_STARTED.md

 # Getting Started with Dart Board
 https://dart-board.io

-This "blank" template in `integrations/blank` provides a good starting point with Dart-Board.
+This "starter" template in `integrations/starter` provides a good starting point with Dart-Board.

 However you can also start from scratch.